I successfully completed the Coursera Machine Learning online course!

 Large Scale Machine Learning

-Machine learning works best when there is an abundance of data to leverage for training.
-In this module, we discuss how to apply the machine learning algorithms with large datasets.
+Machine learning works best when there is an abundance of data to train on.
+In this module, we discuss how to apply the machine learning algorithms to large datasets.

 Week 11